DanielFloeter/description-list-block/readme.txt

 == Description ==

 Displays a description list or definition list using the `<dl>` element consist of a series of term and description pairs (`<dt>`, `<dd>`) and displays that elements in definition form like a dictionary in the Gutenberg block editor.

+= Tip Top Press =
+We're [Tip Top Press](http://tiptoppress.com/) and create Gutenberg Blocks for Wordpress.
+If you want to know about what we're working on and you are interested in backgrounds then you can read all newes storys on our [blog](http://tiptoppress.com/blog/?utm_source=wp.org&utm_medium=readme.txt&utm_campaign=description+list+block).

 = Features =
 * Indent-, Grid and Disable Block CSS Block Styles